 Please contact the subject-specialist librarian if you have research questions, would like library instruction, or have material purchase requests.

-Association of Universities for Research in Astronomy, Inc. - A consortium of universities, and educational and other non-profit institutions, that operates world-class astronomical observatories.
+Association of Universities for Research in Astronomy, Inc. - A consortium of universities, and educational and other non-profit institutions that operates world-class astronomical observatories.
 Explore links to each institution's astronomy site.
+Also includes job opportunities.

 Astronomy and Astrophysics on the web – Links from MIT.

 Astronomy Picture of the Day - Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.

 Catalog of Infrared Observations - Database of over 325,000 published infrared observations of more than 55,000 individual astronomical sources over the wavelength range from 1 to 1000 microns.